Effective Date: February 3, 2021

 We may collect information about you from other sources, including service providers and third-party services, and combine such information with information we have collected about you.
 For example, we may collect information about you when you interact with us on social media.
 We are not responsible for the accuracy of any information provided by third parties or third-party policies or practices.

 C. Cookies, Pixel Tags, and Local Shared Objects

 Cookies are small bits of information that are stored by your computer’s web browser.
 You can decide if and how your computer will accept a cookie by configuring your preferences or options in your browser.
-However, if you choose to reject cookies, you may not be able to use certain online products, services or features on the Services.
+However, if you choose to reject cookies, you may not be able to use certain features of our website.

 Pixel tags are very small images or small pieces of data embedded in images, also known as “web beacons” or “clear GIFs,” that can recognize cookies, the time and date a page is viewed, a description of the page where the pixel tag is placed, and similar information from your computer or device.

-An embedded script is programming code designed to collect information about your interactions with the Services.
-It is temporarily downloaded onto your device from our web server or a third party with whom we work, is active only while you are connected to the Services, and deleted or deactivated thereafter.
+An embedded script is programming code designed to collect information about your interactions with our website.
+It is temporarily downloaded onto your device from our web server or a third party with whom we work, is active only while you are connected to our website, and deleted or deactivated thereafter.

 GPS (global positioning systems) software, geo-filtering, and other location-aware technologies locate (sometimes precisely) you for purposes such as verifying your location and delivering or restricting relevant content based on your location.